 (12) To establish and maintain such bank accounts as may be necessary or convenient.

-(13) To employ, establish the compensation for, and direct an executive director, technical and maintenance personnel and other such employees, permanent or temporary as the Housing Department may require, subject to the Tribe’s Indian preference policy; and to delegate to such employees such powers or duties as the Board shall deem proper, subject to available budget.
+(13) To employ, establish the compensation for, and direct an executive director, technical and maintenance personnel and other such employees, permanent or temporary as the Housing Department may require, subject to the Tribe’s Indian preference policy; and to delegate to such employees such powers or duties as the Committee shall deem proper, subject to available budget.

-(14) To retain the services of such attorneys, accountants and other professional advisors as the Board deems necessary, subject to available budget.
+(14) To retain the services of such attorneys, accountants and other professional advisors as the Committee deems necessary, subject to available budget.

-(15) To take such further actions as are commonly engaged in by public bodies of this character as the Board may deem necessary and desirable to effectuate the purposes of the Housing Department.
+(15) To take such further actions as are commonly engaged in by public bodies of this character as the Committee may deem necessary and desirable to effectuate the purposes of the Housing Department.

 (16) To adopt By-Laws setting forth the duties of Officers, the scheduling and conduct

-of meetings, and such other matters as the Board deems necessary and appropriate,
+of meetings, and such other matters as the Committee deems necessary and appropriate,

 subject to Tribal Council approval.